holly-cummins/holly-cummins.github.io/content/posts/draft--is-efficiency-a-good-thing-part-i/index.md

 ---
 author: holly cummins
-title: "Is Efficiency A Good Thing, Part 1: What is Efficiency, and Are We Any Good At It?"
+title: "Is Efficiency A Good Thing, Part I: What is Efficiency, and Are We Any Good At It?"
 category: all sorts
 type: blog

 ---

-_This talk is based on a keynote I presented at Tech.Rocks 2023.
-I'm grateful to the organusers for suggesting the topic._
+_This talk is based on a keynote I presented at [Tech.Rocks Summit](https://events.tech.rocks/summit-2023/).
+I'm grateful to the organisers for suggesting the topic._

 Is efficiency a good thing?
 On the face of it, the question seems absurd.
 Of _course_ efficiency is a good thing.
 None of aspire to be inefficient.